Another court blocks Biden's student loan forgiveness plan: "No workable path"

 It marks the second court ruling blocking the White House's debt-relief program since a federal judge in Texas on Thursday blocked the program and declared it "unlawful."

-On Monday, the 8th Circuit ruled that Missouri is likely to be harmed if the debt forgiveness plan moves forward because the Missouri Higher Education Loan Authority (MOHELA) would suffer a financial blow "if a substantial portion of its accounts are no longer active" due to the Biden plan.
+On Monday, the 8th Circuit ruled that at least one of the states, Missouri, had legal standing to challenge the Biden plan.
+The ruling noted that Missouri is likely to be harmed if the debt forgiveness plan moves forward because the Missouri Higher Education Loan Authority (MOHELA) would suffer a financial blow "if a substantial portion of its accounts are no longer active" due to the Biden plan.

-That, in turn, would impact Missouri's ability to fund higher education at its public colleges and universities, the ruling said.
+That, in turn, would affect Missouri's ability to fund higher education at its public colleges and universities, the ruling said.

+The court said it considered issuing a limited injunction that would only halt the Biden plan in the six states that filed the lawsuit, but said that would be "impractical."
+MOHELA, it noted, is one of the largest nonprofit student loan secondary markets in the U.S., servicing $168.1 billion in student loans.

 "Given MOHELA's national role in servicing accounts, we discern no workable path in this emergency posture for narrowing the scope of relief," the court stated.